Travel

 Pittsburgh is known for being highly concentrated with those of Polish heritage.
 As we were headed out of town, we were going to Michigan to spend Christmas with family.
 I wish I had known about S & D Polish Deli so I could have ordered some food to take with us.
 It was very busy in there on a Tuesday morning with people picking up trays of yummy food.
 Personally, I went in to buy some Christmas gifts, because they also have imported items from Poland in their gift shop area.

-Parma Sausage
+Parma Sausage in The Strip District

 Parma Sausage in Pittsburgh Strip District